2. The fuel lines are attached to the bottom of the body with brackets and screws.

 14. Press the latches and disconnect the tubes (see photo).

-15. If only part of the metal tube is damaged, it can be cut out and replaced with a rubber hose 100 mm longer than the part to be removed.
+15. If only part of the metal tube is damaged, it can be cut out and replaced with a rubber hose 100 mm longer than the part being removed.
 Secure both ends of the hose with clamps.

-16. If the length of the removed part of the metal tube exceeds 150 mm, then a metal tube with hose sections put on at the ends should be used for connection.
-The total length of the hoses must not exceed 250 mm.
+16. If the length of the removed part of the metal tube exceeds 150 mm, then a metal tube with sections of hoses put on the ends should be used for the connection.
+The total length of the hoses should not exceed 250 mm.

 17. After repair, start the engine and check for leaks.